Step 1 – Choose Your Summer Session Now!

-Your transcripts should be sent to Truman once all of your grades have been posted.
+If you have earned credit through another college or university, regulations require that you inform Truman about all college coursework previously earned or in progress.
 Please forward the College/University Transcript Request Form to the institution granting credit.
 This form should not be used to report credit earned through AP, IB, or CLEP exams.
-Please contact the appropriate testing agency to have official score reports sent to Truman’s Registrar.
+To report credit earned through these exams, please contact the appropriate testing agency to have official score reports sent to Truman’s Registrar.
 Truman State University’s CEEB code is 6483.

 - Vehicle Registration